 BLU-RAY RATING: EXCELLENT

 13 Ghosts (1960) is available now on Blu-ray.

 The Amazon links on this page are affiliate / associate links.
 By buying through the links we may receive a commission for the sale.
 This has no effect on the price you pay.

 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s my 13 Ghosts Blu-ray review, don’t forget to keep a look out for the rest of the William Castle boxset reviews.
+That’s my 13 Ghosts blu-ray review, don’t forget to keep a look out for the rest of the William Castle boxset reviews.